The Library supports authors and authors-in-the-making!

-One of our largest and most anticipated events is the Local Author Fair, which hosts over 30 authors local to Northeast Ohio.
-This year, the Local Author Fair will be held on Saturday, April 2nd from 11am until 3pm.
-There will not only be exhibiting authors, but many writing workshops and author presentations will also run throughout the day.
+One of our largest and most anticipated events is the Local Author Fair, typically held in the spring, which hosts over 30 authors local to Northeast Ohio.

 Why should I write at the Library?